-- Statement credit every four years after you apply for Global Entry ($100) or TSA PreCheck ($85)
+- Statement credit every four to four-and-a-half years for Global Entry ($100) or TSA PreCheck ($85)

 Amex Fine Hotels & Resorts

-You’ll also get guaranteed 4 p.m. late checkout.
-There are limited-time offers at certain hotels for complimentary nights with a paid stay.
+You’ll also get guaranteed 4 p.m. late checkout and there are can be limited-time offers at certain hotels for complimentary nights with a paid stay.

 You can read about team member Meghan’s incredible stay at the Loews Regency San Francisco and how booking through Amex Fine Hotels & Resorts saved her $650.